 - 1. Always say "no" if offered any of the above substances. - 2.
-A student who becomes in possession of a contraband substance must turn it in to a teacher or administrator.
+A student who becomes in possession of a contraband substance must report it to a teacher or administrator.
 This must be done before an investigation has been initiated to avoid consequences. - 3.
 An explanation must be provided regarding the possession of the contraband substance. - 4.
-Consequences for not following the steps above above will range from a Minimum of Out-of-school Suspension for 3 days up to and including expulsionmay be found in the corresponding Violations Charts.
+Consequences for not following the steps above will range from a Minimum of Out-of-school Suspension for 3 days up to and including expulsion.